Class WAbstractItemDelegate

 • updateModelIndex

-public void updateModelIndex(WWidget widget, WModelIndex index)
+public void updateModelIndex(WWidget widget, WModelIndex anon2)

 Updates the model index of a widget.